CaliOpen/deploy-alpha/README.md

 - cache:
 	- 1 machine to run redis

-- apiv1:
-	- 1 machine to run python ReST API (api v1)

 - lmtp:
 	- 1 machine to run caliopen lmtp service

-- apiv2:
+- api:
-	- 1 machine to run go ReST API (api v2)
+	- 2 machine to run ReST API go version (apiv2) and python one (apiv1)

 - client:
 	- 1 machine to run the web client